 When you are on dialysis, your protein and calorie needs are higher.
 In fact, dialysis patients need about 50% more protein than normal.
 Even if you follow your dialysis diet very carefully, you may still have a hard time getting vital nutrition through food and dietary supplements alone.

 In 2008, with a thorough understanding of many unmet needs for protein malnourished HD patients, our nationally recognized expert in IDPN worked to solve the tolerance issues associated with this therapy.
 Through her experience and discussions with clinicians, she recognized that the essential issue was composition problems inherent in traditional IDPN solutions, which caused many side effects including nausea, vomiting and chills.
 Her experience and expertise lead to the creation of newer, better tolerated IDPN solutions for malnourished hemodialysis patients.

 The introduction of the Proplete family of IDPN and IPN therapy was the shift in paradigm that patients and clinicians needed.
 With dextrose greatly reduced and lipid removed with adequate protein provision maintained, these new weight-based solutions had several advantages for both patients and the RN administering them.

-Eileen Moore is a nationally recognized expert on IDPN and is the inventor of Pentec’s unique IDPN therapy Proplete for malnourished hemodialysis patients.
+Eileen Moore, Pentec Health's former Clinical Liaison Director-Renal Products, is a nationally recognized expert on IDPN and is the inventor of Pentec’s unique IDPN therapy Proplete for malnourished hemodialysis patients.
 As a renal clinician, she had many patients who did not respond adequately to standard approaches of liberalized diet and oral supplements.
 For these patients, protein malnutrition remained a significant problem requiring treatment with IDPN therapy.
 In the dialysis center and in patients dialyzed at home, she witnessed first-hand the problems they experienced with traditional IDPN solutions prompting a strong desire to find possible solutions.